nimcoh0/Jdry/README.md

 and set the correct protocol you want to use @RPC for grpc ,@JXRS for jax-rs and @SOCKET for socket annotate any method in the SUT code that you want to Listen as @ListenerForTesting and @RPC

-> step 2 & 3 should be done by the developers
+> step on the SUT should be done by the developers

  run mvn clean install -P schema
 > that will create the schema files .
 TestService.avpr for ExportForTesting & ListenerService.avpr for ListenerForTesting under  target\generated-sources\annotations\tests\infrastructure

- add  the Java agent (loader)  & the waver to the SUT project vm options
+ add  the Java agent (loader)  to the SUT project vm options

-    -javaagent:<path>/aspectjweaver-1.9.6.jar
     -javaagent:<path>/jdry-loader-1.0.0-jar.jar